ibexa/documentation-developer/docs/guide/request_lifecycle.md

 This service can be either:

 - purely the `SiteAccessMatchListener` or
-- its `UserContextSiteAccessMatchSubscriber` decoration when HTTP Cache is used.
+- its `UserContextSiteAccessMatchSubscriber` decoration when HTTP cache is used.

 This service will